Sindrekaurin/grefur-sensor/Module drivers/master/README.md

 # Grefur_Master_Driver

-The orchestration engine for **grefur** Gateways.
+The orchestration engine for *Grefur-sensor*.
 This library manages the communication bus, discovers connected sensors (slaves), and provides high-level methods to poll data.

 ## Features